 Most women do experience swelling during pregnancy.
 Early in the pregnancy, it is common for your breasts to become swollen and sore.
 You may also experience some abdominal swelling and your clothes may feel snug due to bloating.
 Swelling of the breasts and abdomen is attributed to the hormonal changes associated with early pregnancy.

+Are swollen feet early sign of pregnancy?
+Swelling in the extremities typically occurs later.
 Later in the pregnancy, it is not unusual to experience swelling (edema) in the hands, feet, ankles, legs and face.
 Some swelling is normal and is caused by excess fluid retention (water and blood) that actually helps the body accommodate the developing baby.
 This type of swelling typically starts around the fifth month of pregnancy and can increase as you progress into the third trimester.
 However, if you have sudden swelling in your hands and face, it could be a sign of preeclampsia and you should contact your doctor immediately.

 Causes of Pregnancy Signs